Hopkins Access Line (HAL) for Admissions 410-955-9444

 At this point, any healthy person, including a child who has a fever, cough, sore throat or mild respiratory symptoms should be advised to self-isolate at home.

-Self-isolation at home includes staying home and focusing on hygiene and social distancing.
+Self-isolation at home includes staying home and focusing on hygiene and physical distancing.
 Here is concrete guidance to give families:

 Have friends or family members bring necessary items to your front door.